hagersew/Insurance-calc/solution.md

 ---

-On the highest level, **InsuranceApp** is premium insurance calculator form of web-application.
+On the highest level, **InsuranceApp** is premium insurance calculator in the form of web-application.
 More specifically, the application provides user interface to input user information and calculates premium insurance.

 User also provide information, such as name, age, place of residence, and insurance package.